InTest Corporation (INTT) Outpaces Stock Market Gains: What You Should Know

 Wall Street will be looking for positivity from inTest Corporation as it approaches its next earnings report date.
-In that report, analysts expect inTest Corporation to post earnings of $0.27 per share.
-This would mark year-over-year growth of 8%.
-Our most recent consensus estimate is calling for quarterly revenue of $32.1 million, up 8.56% from the year-ago period.
+On that day, inTest Corporation is projected to report earnings of $0.27 per share, which would represent year-over-year growth of 8%.
+Meanwhile, our latest consensus estimate is calling for revenue of $32.1 million, up 8.56% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.11 per share and revenue of $129 million.
 These totals would mark changes of +12.12% and +10.42%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for inTest Corporation.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for inTest Corporation.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month. inTest Corporation currently has a Zacks Rank of #4 (Sell).

-In terms of valuation, inTest Corporation is currently trading at a Forward P/E ratio of 20.95.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 20.95.
+Valuation is also important, so investors should note that inTest Corporation has a Forward P/E ratio of 18.79 right now.
+Its industry sports an average Forward P/E of 24.07, so we one might conclude that inTest Corporation is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report